 The project was inspired by Beijing’s severe air pollution, which Roosegaarde experienced first hand during a recent trip to the city.
 After observing fluctuations of smog layers that covered the city from day to day, he decided to develop a design solution that would improve quality of life for local residents.

-Over the next 18 months, Roosegaarde will further develop the technology for Beijing and eventually install the copper coil vacuum under grass in a clean, park-like setting.
+Roosegaarde will further develop the technology for Beijing and eventually install the copper coil vacuum under grass in a clean, park-like setting.
 Although the vacuums won’t eliminate the source of air pollution, they can bring temporary relief and protect citizens from a slew of pollution-related health problems.
 Roosegaarde hopes to have the system running by 2016.